programmfabrik/apitest/README.md

 	- `-v 0`: All from '-1' plus failed test responses
 	- `-v 1`: All from '-1' plus all responses
 	- `-v 2`:  All from '1' plus all requests

+You can also set the log verbosity per single testcase.
+The greater verbosity wins.

 #### Console logging